“A crust eaten in peace is better than a banquet partaken in anxiety.” – Aesop

 Remember where all this anxiety comes from?
 It’s your overprotective unconscious.

-It doesn’t care what your anxiety is related to, it just raises the barriers to keeping you safe.
+It doesn’t care what your anxiety is related to, it just raises the barriers to keep you safe.
 It’s learned about the things that make you anxious – or the things it believes make you anxious – and it automatically jumps into action.
 So you have to retrain it NOT to respond in that way.

 One of the fastest, easiest and most successful methods used to lower anxiety levels is hypnotherapy.
 A qualified and reputable hypnotherapist can help you re-educate your unconscious so it can “unlearn” these reactions and stop making your life a misery.